biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 (Emperor's choice of which features to show is based on features' "magnitude based on all ... dimensions" -- [see this comment and the surrounding QIIME 2 forum thread](https://forum.qiime2.org/t/how-to-make-pcoa-biplot-in-r-using-q2-deicode-ordination/8377/6) for context.)

-## Epilogue: How should I actually, like, select features in Qurro?
+## Epilogue: In practice, how should I actually select features in Qurro?

 That's a good question!
 You have lots of strategies in choosing what to inspect in a Qurro visualization.
 This section discusses only a subset of these;